TECTRO/RWLIBextractor/README.md

 # RWLIBextractor

-For the extractor to work correctly, you need to download, unpack and run the FlareSolverr service locally. repo link: https://github.com/FlareSolverr/FlareSolverr
+To properly configure the extractor, download unpack and run the FlareSolverr service locally. link: https://github.com/FlareSolverr/FlareSolverr